UHDanke/gd_docs/triggers/follows.md

 ## Random Values

-The values of Mod X/Y, Speed and Dir can be randomized in a range using the +- boxes respective to each setting.
+The values of Mod X/Y, Speed and Dir can be randomized in a range using the -/+ boxes respective to each setting.
+Contrary to what the option says, random values are picked in the 0/+ range, not -/+.
 The randomization is done individually per target everytime the trigger is activated.

 ## Target Control ID